 You’ll also need to copy the code from the HTML editor as the free version doesn’t allow file downloads.

-The WordtoHTML Pro version costs $49 a year and includes additional features.
-If you routinely convert Microsoft Word files or PDF files to HTML this is a good option as you can customize and save your settings in template files.
-For example, you may want to include head or meta information or prefer a certain type of formatting.
+The WordtoHTML Pro version costs $90 per year or $10 per month and includes additional features.
+If you routinely convert Microsoft Word files or PDF files to HTML, this is a good option because you can customize and save your settings in template files.
+For example, you may want to include head or meta-information or prefer a certain type of formatting.

 The other situation some companies run into is how to convert hundreds of Word documents to HTML files.
 I doubt anyone would want to do these file conversions one document at a time.
 Instead, they could use another commercial program called DocConverterPro.
 The program allows you to batch convert .doc, .docx, .rtf and PDF files to HTML or XHTML.
 This product is the new and improved version of the WordCleaner program I used back in 2008.
 It’s been rebranded.

 DocConverterPro does more than batch HTML conversion.
-I used this software years ago to convert my Word documents for this site.
-At the time I wasn’t familiar enough with HTML.
+I used this software years ago to convert my Word documents for this site when I was using Joomla.
+At the time, I wasn’t familiar enough with HTML.
 One of the nice features is you can create conversion templates.
 For example, I might have one template for content on this website where I use CSS files to handle the presentation.
 On another site, I might choose to embed the style information in the file.
 It’s very flexible and powerful.

-The service also has a Windows program.
+The service also has a Microsoft Windows program.
 That was the method I used many years ago, but I think the online version is easier.
-The pricing does vary between the services and options.
-For example, the online version is $60 a year or $10 a month.
-The desktop starts at $49.
+Pricing does vary between the services and options.
+For example, the online version is $100 yearly or $10 per month.